MissKittin/gitlist-legacy-mod/README.md

 * Hidden GitList version in themes and RSS
 * Extracted favicon

+## Original version
+If you want the original build, see the Initial commit (`d62df2a047a00eb187e4a03237eeb8dd24c3f8e1`)
+and if you want the original source code, see branch `original`.

 ## Requirements
 In order to run GitList on your server, you'll need:
 * PHP 5.3+